 My intensity “problem” was something I tried to “fix” for many years – along with my introversion and high sensitivity – way before there were people coming out of the woodwork writing books about such things.
 And finally, after years of self-loathing, I decided it was time to view the whole thing differently.
 Because what if it’s not something that’s fixable?
 What if it’s part of my God-given personality and temperament?
 Not bad, not wrong, just different from yours?
 What if my gifts are rooted in it?
 What if fighting it amounts to nothing more than turning my back on myself?
 Not that I will ever stop working on trying to be the best version of myself I can be, but after all is said and done, whether its because of childhood experiences or some of the assholes I’ve encountered or the way I’m wired or a combination of all of the above, I’M INTENSE.

-And just so you know, I’ve recently come to renounce the outrageously high value our culture places not only on extroversion, but also on constant positive thinking and the annoying as all hell glass-half-full schtick, as if there is no other “right way” to be.
+And just so you know, I’ve recently come to detest the outrageously high value our culture places not only on extroversion, but also on constant positive thinking and the annoying as all hell glass-half-full schtick, as if there is no other “right way” to be.
 Having said that, I think I understand it, I really do.
 It’s easier, more pleasant to be around all of the outgoing, smiley, happy people.
 Even when it’s bullshit.
 We believe our vibe attracts our tribe and our outcomes are linked to our attitudes blahblahblah.
 And maybe it’s true, to a point.
 I try to find a balance because I definitely don’t want to be a recluse or stuck in negativity all the time and I’m not.
 Practicing gratitude is important and I do.
 But the truth is, sometimes, the glass is NOT half full.
 If people are always focused on validating – especially publicly – their positive thoughts, feelings and experiences to the exclusion of their negative ones, well, I call bullshit on that because I’ve tried it.
 And it was bullshit.
 And not so deep or real either.
 What about space for beautifully painful feeling or thought?
 What about disappointment, worry, sadness, confusion, fear, outrage?
 What about experiences that are simply raw and ugly?
+What about empathy?
 What about the change, productivity, creativity and healing that can flow from acknowledging, processing and moving through the full spectrum of human realities?
 What about honestly calling a shitpile a shitpile?
 How does one know real joy without pain?
 How does one see beauty without also seeing the hideous?
 Yes, being aware of the energy one is spreading around matters.
 Yes, balance matters.
 Yes, being able to process and move through negative thought and emotion is imperative.
 Yes, having the skills to set aside certain feelings at times is critical.
 But there’s nothing wrong with acknowledging both the ups and downs, the ebbs and flows of life.
 It’s real, and in my opinion, necessary.
 Does my focus on both make me more intense?
 Ok.
 Am I a bad or lesser person because I need so much time alone, or because I cringe at too much superficial, perky small talk, or because I have to keep my distance sometimes from people low on emotional intelligence, or because my eyes roll up in my head when the self-absorbed, meaningless monologues begin?
 I don’t think so.
 But really, just because my brow is often furrowed and I’m not always smiling with sunshine and rainbows beaming from my face and my FB page isn’t a stream of constant positivity and perfection (sorry, but BULLSHIT) and just because I’m not always talking doesn’t mean there is something wrong with me.
 I’m just not you.
 And you’re not listening when I DO talk anyway.

 Looking back, I SO wish I had acquired the necessary tools I needed to better understand and manage my intensity instead of feeling like it was an undesirable personality trait, something I needed to hide or something that needed to be removed like a black hairy mole.
 Because viewing it as if it was something not good made it bad.
 And it didn’t have to be that way.
 But who knew from intensity and the like back then?
 And who cared anyway?
 Did my intensity shape the way I perceived my experiences or am I intense because of my experiences or both?
 Who knows.
 Doesn’t matter.

 I slowly came to realize I needed to try to accept this about myself so I could just BE myself and breathe.
 And if one more person suggests that I “let it go”, “lighten up”, “stop thinking that way”, “smile”, etc, AS IF you think you know what I need, well, my head might just spin off my freaking neck.
 And no, I will not read Love Languages so you can try to figure me out in 3 easy steps.
 It’s so negating.
 By all means, please call me out if you think I’m being an asshole in some manner, but otherwise, please stop trying to mold me into a mirror image of YOU.
 I have my own intense and highly sensitive strain of happy, ok?
 Or maybe content is a better word.
-Or maybe a mixture of content and surviving.
+Or maybe a mixture of contentment and surviving.
 Maybe the action up in my head isn’t my enemy.
-Maybe I finally find the company to be quite good and I don’t slam the door in its face anymore.
+Maybe I finally find the company to be quite good some of the time and I don’t slam the door in its face anymore, I manage it.
 It’s ok to have my especially intense brand of thoughts and feelings, but what am I going to DO with them?
 Because in the end, they are just thoughts and feelings, nothing more.
 But they’re mine.
 They can be catalysts, they don’t have to be quick sand anymore.
 They can actually be a significant strength because I often see things under the surface that other people might not see.
 Or I can put the things we all see but can’t or won’t talk about into words, on my schedule, not yours, after I’ve had the time I need to process whatever it is.
 Examining and expressing these things can lead to great discomfort, which can lead to action, which can be good or bad, depending.
 And while these intense thoughts and feelings can be a source of great pain, anger and anxiety, all of which are difficult, they can also be a source of great joy, meaning, beauty, passion, inspiration, and creativity, which I love.
 The big picture question is what am I going to DO with it all?
 I acknowledge that anxiety and intensity often seem inextricably intertwined.
 How do I manage the anxiety and celebrate or at least productively channel the intensity?

 Maybe try blogging.
 Ha.